photoprism/photoprism-docs/docs/user-guide/library/metadata.md

 ### External Changes

-If you update one of these tags with external tools such as Exiftool or Digikam, PhotoPrism reads the changes the next time it indexes the file, provided the file's modification date has been updated.
+If you update one of these tags with external tools such as [ExifTool](https://exiftool.org/) or Digikam, PhotoPrism reads the changes the next time it indexes the file, provided the file's modification date has been updated.

 ### XMP Sidecar Files